 - Installed a Nest 2.0 learning thermostat.

 - I made sure every last bulb in our house that gets any significant use is LED.
-Fortunately there are some pretty decent $16 LED bulbs on Amazon now offering serviceable 60 watt equivalents at 9 watt, without too many early adopter LED quirks (color, dimming, size, weight, etc).
+Fortunately there are some very good $10 LED bulbs on Amazon now offering excellent 60 watt equivalents at 9 watt, without any of those pesky early adopter LED quirks (color, dimming, size, weight, etc).

 - I even put appliance LED bulbs in our refrigerator and freezer.

 - Upgraded to a high efficiency tankless water heater, the Noritz NCC1991-SV.